Main disability and sickness benefits

 You may be entitled to help towards health costs such as dental care and hospital travel costs, plus equipment such as wheelchairs and hearing aids.

 Value Added Tax (VAT) relief on equipment and services

 If you have a long-term illness or you have a disability, you don't have to pay VAT on certain goods and services you buy or bring into the UK.
-Certain building work that you have done can also be free of VAT.
+Certain building work that you have done can also be VAT free.

-There are a number of work schemes to help people with disabilities into employment.
+There are work schemes available to help you into employment.

 Your income - in or out of work

 Working Tax Credit

 If you work but are on a low income, you may qualify for Working Tax Credit.
 It isn't taxable.